DaoCloud/DaoCloud-docs/docs/en/docs/kairship/instance/add.md

 # Create Multicloud Instance

-To use fantasitc features provided by Multicloud Management module, you must create a multicloud instance first and then manage resources under this instance.
+To use the fantastic features provided by Multicloud Management module, you must create a multicloud instance at the first step.
+Then, you can manage resources under this instance.

+!!! note

+    - DCE 5.0 Multicloud Management is developed based on the open source project [Karmada](https://karmada.io/), so a Karmada instance will be automatically created when you create a multicloud instance.

+    - The newly-created multicloud instance is deployed in the global management cluster by default, in the form of a virtual cluster, which is transparent to users.

+    - To distinguish from real clusters, all virtual clusters have a `k-` prefix in their names.

 1. Click `Create Multicloud Instance` in the upper right corner.